-Is Shahrukh Khan Feeling Uncomfortable To Face Media?
-Why Did He Avoid The Paparazzi!
+Is Shahrukh Khan Feeling Uncomfortable In Facing The Media?
+Why Did He Avoid The Paparazzi?

 An Eyewitness Reveals What Exactly Happened

 An insider told Deccan Chronicle, "Shahrukh Khan was not in a mood to give sound-bytes or talk to the media because of the impending question about what he will be doing next.
-So instead he offered to come and take a selfie with the photographers."
+So instead he offered to come and take a selfie with the photographers." (sic)

 SRK Pleased The Paps